Alternative facts: Background

-On January 21, 2017, while White House Press Secretary Sean Spicer held his first press briefing, he accused the media of deliberately underestimating the size of the crowd for President Trump's inaugural ceremony and stated that the ceremony had drawn the "largest audience to ever witness an inauguration – period – both in person and around the globe".
+On January 21, 2017, while White House Press Secretary Sean Spicer held his first press briefing, he accused the media of deliberately underestimating the size of the crowd for President Trump's first inaugural ceremony the day before and stated that the ceremony had drawn the "largest audience to ever witness an inauguration – period – both in person and around the globe".
 According to rapid transit ridership data and photographic evidence, Spicer's claims and allegations were false.
 Aerial images showed that the turnout for Trump's inauguration was lower than the turnout for the 2009 inauguration of Barack Obama.
 Spicer claimed that 420,000 people rode the D.C.
 Metro on inauguration day 2017, compared to 317,000 in 2013.
 He did not offer a source for his claim, or clarify the time periods being compared.
 Actual ridership figures between midnight and 11 AM were 193,000 in 2017 and 317,000 in 2013.
 Full-day ridership was 570,557 in 2017 and 782,000 in 2013.

 Spicer also gave incorrect information about the use of white ground coverings during the inauguration.
 He stated that they were used for the first time during the Trump inauguration and were to blame for a visual effect that made the audience look smaller.
 The white ground coverings, however, had been used in 2013 when Obama was sworn in for the second term.
 Spicer did not take questions from the media at the press briefing.

 Trump's campaign strategist and counselor, Kellyanne Conway, defended Spicer's statements in a Meet the Press interview.
 In response to a question from Todd about Trump's false claims regarding the inauguration crowd and the loss of credibility, Conway said:

 Our press secretary, Sean Spicer, gave alternative facts to that, but the point remains that...

 Todd interrupted her by saying "Wait a minute.
 Alternative facts? ...
 Alternative facts are not facts.
 They're falsehoods."
 In her answer, Conway argued that crowd numbers in general could not be assessed with certainty and objected to what she described as Todd's trying to make her look ridiculous.